 "Vaccination is free at the vaccination site for every South African resident," says Adrian.
 "For medical scheme members, the costs of vaccines and vaccination will be funded by their medical scheme, with no impact to your medical savings accounts and available benefits."

-"Nationally, weekly excess deaths remain at just over 1 000 more than in pre-pandemic times.
-In recent weeks, we have seen surges of infections in several provinces, including Gauteng, the Northern Cape, Free State and the North West."
+"Nationally, weekly excess deaths remain at just over 1 000 more than in pre-pandemic times."

 Research shows that COVID-19 is an airborne disease and the highest exposure for disease transmission is indoors, in crowded places, and particularly where there is poor ventilation.
 "This is a significant risk as we move into winter when people prefer to huddle indoors.
 The best way to mitigate this risk is to opt for outdoor gatherings, keep windows and doors open when indoors, ensure socially distanced get-togethers, and particularly, wear a mask at all times," adds Adrian.